FStarLang/FStar/README.md

 ### Community mailing list

-The [fstar-club mailing list] (fstar-club@lists.gforge.inria.fr) is dedicated to F* users.
+The [fstar-club mailing list] is dedicated to F* users.
 Here is where all F* announcements are made to the general public (e.g. for releases, new papers, etc) and where users can ask questions, ask for help, discuss, provide feedback, announce jobs requiring at least 10 years of F* experience, etc.

 [List archives] are public, but only members can post.
 [Join here][fstar-club mailing list]!